 - project management;

-Queensland local government
+- understanding Queensland local government.

 You will need to be able to dedicate some time outside work hours to contribute.
 This is estimated to be around 4 hours per week.

 The project team for each intake will be carefully selected from the nominee pool in order to create a diverse team with a mix of skills and experience.